 The Rich and the Rest of Us 2013 book study: Bishop Shaw invited everyone in the diocese to join in reading a book together in 2013, The Rich and the Rest of Us by Tavis Smiley and Cornel West, as a way to learn more about poverty, one of the root causes of violence.
 Find the study guide here.

-B-PEACE Resource Day: See photos and videos from our Sept.
+B-PEACE Resource Day: Watch the video from our Sept.
 28, 2013, B-PEACE Resource Day, which gathered 350 Episcopalians at Roxbury Community College for learning and inspiration about being peacemakers in our churches, schools, homes and communities.
+Read more about the event here.